Verified electrician contact data

 - Job title

-- Owner, master, foreman, or office
+- Owner, operations, estimator, or office

 - Seniority and decision-maker level